Cadini di Misurina

 Cadini di Misurina (Ciadìs de Meśorìna in Ladin) is a group of mountains in the eastern Dolomites in the Province of Belluno, Italy.
 These mountains rise to the west of Auronzo di Cadore, north-east of Cortina d'Ampezzo and south of Dobbiaco, in a position overlooking Lake Misurina.
 They are part of the Dolomites subsection of Sesto, of Braies, and Ampezzo, and belong to the municipality of Auronzo di Cadore.
 The highest peak is the Cima Cadin of San Lucano (2.839 m a.s.l.).

-The term Cadini derives from the Cadorino dialect ciadìn which translates into valleys and refers to the labyrinthian structure of the massif.
+The term Cadini derives from the Cadorino dialect ciadìn which translates into valleys and refers to the labyrinthine structure of the massif.

 Description

 The mountain range is crossed by the Alta Via n.
 4 path and from the equipped Alberto Bonacossa path, which starts from the southern shore of the lake and reaches the Tre Cime di Lavaredo.
 The particular geomorphology that characterizes the Cadini di Misurina allows crossing the group by various lines.
 The equipped path Giovanni Durissini, for example, provides a tour of the branch of San Lucano by a ring route, starting at the Fonda-Savio refuge (2,367 m), which runs in sequence the Torre fork (2,400 m), the Sabbee fork (2,440 m), the Cadin Deserto fork (2,400 m), the Cristina fork, the de la Neve fork (2,471 m) and the Nevaio fork (2,620 m), with a total height difference of about 1,000 m.

 The first climb dates to 31 August 1896 by Giovanni Siorpaes, Pietro Siorpaes, Ilona Eötvös, Rolanda Eötvös, Johann Innerkofler, and Loránd Eötvös.

 Another hike towards Cadini di Misurina is from Rifugio Auronzo.
 The short and easy hike leads to an instagram-famous Cadini di Misurina viewpoint - an outcrop of a rock with steep cliffs on all sides.
 It's a 3.2 km loop hike that you can do in less than 2 hours (roundtrip).

 Accommodation facilities include refuge Fonda-Savio (2367 m), refuge Col da Varda (2115 m), and refuge Città di Carpi (2110 m).